ThatOneNewbie/Samsung-Galaxy-S4-SGH-M919-T-Mobile-USA-Rom-Setup-Repo-by-CRDLG/README.md

 # Samsung-Galaxy-S4-SGH-M919-T-Mobile-USA-Rom-Setup-Repo-by-CRDLG
 # Samsung Galaxy S4 — SGH-M919

+Note:The files required have been split into 2 releases due to github upload limits so make sure you have (PT1) and (PT2) with folders "01-06"

 A preservation and modification archive for the **T-Mobile USA Samsung Galaxy S4 (SGH-M919)**.

 This repository contains the files, tools, recoveries, firmware, ROMs, and notes used to modify **our specific SGH-M919** and install LineageOS 18.1.